 (a) we reasonably believe that there is a material breach of the Seller’s representations and warranties, or of the Limited Warranty described under Section 12;

 (b) where we believe the sale is or may be unlawful;

 (c) we determine in our sole judgment that the sale of the Property has subjected or may subject us and/or the Seller to any liability to anyone else or may damage our reputation; or

 (d) an adverse claim is made by a third party.

 9.2 Upon notice of our election to cancel the sale, you shall promptly return the Property to us, and we will then refund the Purchase Price you paid.
 As described more fully in Section 12, the refund of the Purchase Price paid shall constitute your sole remedy and recourse against us and the Seller, and full limit of liability, with respect to such cancelled sale.

 9.3 For purposes of this Section 9 and the terms throughout these Conditions of Sale, “cancel” shall include cancellation, rescission, and termination under the Uniform Commercial Code.

 10. Data Collection and Privacy

 Our liability is subject to the following terms, and as may be described elsewhere in these Conditions of Sale:

 (a) We agree to refund the Purchase Price in the circumstances explained in Section 12.
-In addition, and subject to the terms of this Section 11, the total liability of us and the Seller to you in connection with the sale of any Property shall be limited to the Purchase Price actually paid for the Property.
-Otherwise, we (including our officers, employees or agents) and the Seller are not responsible for:
+In addition, and subject to the terms of this Section 11, the limit of liability for us and the Seller to you in connection with the sale of any Property shall be equal to the amount of the Purchase Price actually paid for the Property.
+Otherwise, we (including our parent company, subsidiaries, officers, employees or agents) and the Seller are not responsible for: